George Michael: The Archetypes And The Angel

 We then meet Naomi who is all attitude and biker boots.
 The video’s stylist Camilla Nickerson is quoted as saying, the idea was to make Naomi appear ‘fierce’.
 In tarot, the card of ‘Fortitude’ or ‘Strength’ shows a woman with a lion, this is about taming, controlling and overcoming self-doubt, an ideal card for George as he took on the mighty Sony Music.
 But as we know, try and tame a lion and eventually it will turn on you.

-Cindy Crawford appears naked in a bath which when they filmed her, had to be propped up on scaffolding to get the right angle.
+Cindy Crawford appears naked in a bath, which for filming had to be propped up on scaffolding to get the right angle.
 It is almost like she is upside down.
 In tarot, the ‘Star’ card is represented by a naked maiden kneeling by a pond.
 Reversed, this card can mean haughtiness and impotence.
 George's creativity enriched his life, it also set him apart.
 The maiden is always shown holding two jugs from which she pours water.
 This card can mean loss and abandonment.
 For George, the death of his boyfriend Anselmo Feleppa from AIDS, two years after they first met, was a loss that would impact the rest of his life.

 Emerging through lofty double doors, draped in a 60ft linen sheet is Christy.
 The cool blue light of this sequence makes her seem mysterious and impenetrable.
 In tarot, the ‘High Priestess' is often shown wearing a long blue tunic which blends with the sea in the background.
 This image is about an uncertain future.